ImageMagick/Usage-Markdown/resize/index.md

 There is one final "`-resize`" option flag.
 The "at" symbol '`@`', will resize an image to contain no more than the given number of pixels.
 This can be used for example to make a collection of images of all different sizes roughly the same size.
-For example here we resize both our images to a rough 64x64 size, or 4096 pixels in size.
+For example, here we resize both our images to a rough 64x64 size, or 4096 pixels in size.

 ~~~
 convert dragon.gif    -resize 4096@  pixel_dragon.gif